TotallyNotChase/typeclass-interface-pattern/README.md

 # For a few macros more
 *Reference code: [barebones-macro.c](./barebones-macro.c)*

-This pattern, as implemented with maximum transparency above - may seem rather unintuitive for the implementor.
+This pattern, as implemented with maximum transparency above, may seem rather unintuitive for the implementor.
 It's very easy for the implementor of a typeclass to make mistakes in the way showcased above.
 You can, instead, make a macro to generalize the implementation-
 ```c
 #define impl_TypeclassName(T, Name, func_name_f)                                                                       \
     TypeclassName Name(T* x)                                                                                           \